HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_delivery/deliver_webcontent_on_portal/customizing_content/index.md

 -   **[Adding HTML meta tags for Search Engine Optimization](wcm_config_wcmviewer_seo.md)**
 Search engine optimization \(SEO\) focuses on improving the visibility of a page or website in search engine results.
 A basic technique of SEO is adding HTML title and meta tags to your page source.
 These meta tags are used to define description information and other metadata that search web engines and crawlers can use when they create search indexes and collections.
 When you include content in a page with a web content viewer, you can improve the search engine optimization of the page by adding title and meta tags with values derived from the web content itself.
 -   **[Improving page loading performance with asynchronous web content rendering](../customizing_content/improving_asynch_render/index.md)**
-You can increase page loading performance by separating portal page content delivery from web content rendering.
+You can increase page loading performance by separating DX page content delivery from web content rendering.
 To do so, you use the asynchronous web content rendering feature.
 If you enable asynchronous web content rendering, the portal serves the page immediately, but only with placeholder content.
-The Web Content Viewer then dynamically inserts the configured content into the portal page after the content has been completely rendered.
+The Web Content Viewer then dynamically inserts the configured content into the DX page after the content has been completely rendered.